Mineral Potential Mapper

 Shaping Exploring for the Future and industry perspectives

-Geoscience Australia's continental-scale approach to the mapping of mineral potential is being utilised in the planning of a new Geoscience Australia initiative, Exploring for the Future, expected to commence in northern Australia later in 2016.
+Geoscience Australia's continental-scale approach to the mapping of mineral potential is being utilised in Geoscience Australia's Exploring for the Future program (2016–2024).

 Geoscience Australia's Mineral Potential Mapper project shows the way forward by identifying previously unrecognised regions with Ni-Cu-PGE potential.
 Similar projects in the future will map the potential for other mineral commodities, ultimately creating a National Prospectus of the continent's mineral resources and potential.